OLD TOWN TIBURON'S HISTORIC 'RED BARN'

 The forgotten past has come alive in the offering of one of Tiburon's most historic homes, the iconic Northern Pacific Railroad's 'Red Barn'.

-This unique residence has been thoughtfully redesigned by local architect Michael Heckmann with construction renovation plans are fully approved by the Town of Tiburon.
+This unique residence has been thoughtfully redesigned by local architect Michael Heckmann with construction renovation plans.

 The new design will feature a spacious one bedroom primary suite with dramatic high ceilings, a kitchen and private entrance that connects to the loft office and living spaces including a guest suite, main kitchen and living area overlooking the expansive, lower level gallery.
 New floorplan available here.
 The barn has been enlarged to encompass the current storage space and offers many options for this one of a kind property.
 The new enlarged windows will capture the views and bring the outdoors in.